kimhscom/json-server/README.md

 1. Type " npm install " inside the root directory ( Download Dependencies )
 2. Type " npm run db " inside the root directory to run the json-server application
-3. Type " npm run tunnel " inside the root directory to run the ngrok application
+3. Type " npm run tunnel " inside the root directory to run the ngrok application ( Not Recommended )